Project Management Methodologies and Frameworks – A Complete Guide

 The PRINCE2 methodology is a mixture of 7 principles, themes, and processes.

 Basic principles of the PRINCE2 methodology

-The seven basic principles listed below are known as the building blocks of PRINCE2 project management methodology:
+The seven basic principles of PRINCE2 project management methodology are:

 - Ensure continued project viability with realistic benefits